NHS front line: On the road with an ambulance crew

 For Mandy, jobs like this are what it's all about.

-"So we've gone in, we've made her more comfortable, and then we've moved it… to get treatment," she says.
+"So we've gone in, we've made her more comfortable, and then we've moved… to get treatment," she says.
 "And that's quite satisfying".

 Karina estimates that only about 40% of their callouts are ones where people genuinely need an ambulance.